What is our skin barrier?

 Winter Weather and Your Skin Barrier

-Winter weather can have a significant impact on the health and appearance of your skin.
+Winter weather can significantly impact the health and appearance of your skin.
 The combination of cold temperatures, low humidity, and harsh winds can cause dryness, irritation, and damage to the skin barrier.
-Understanding these effects and taking the proper precautions can help you keep your skin healthy and looking its best throughout the winter months.
+Keeping the skin moisturized and protected from the elements is crucial to maintaining a healthy skin barrier during winter.
+Look for a moisturizer containing ingredients such as ceramides, cholesterol, and fatty acids, which are critical components of the skin barrier.

 Tips for Protecting Your Skin Barrier